-storm - The STORM BINARY grid format.
+STORM BINARY This is a binary format.
 See ROXAR ASA (2009) for information on this format.

-irapclassic - The Irap Classic grid format.
+ROXAR TEXT This is an ASCII file format.
 See ROXAR ASA (2009) for information on this format.
 This format supports rotated grids.
 The rotation is specified using <grid-azimuth>.